isguser/VAIF/README.md

 		_Developers are working on this feature._ <br/>
 Tutorial Video: https://youtu.be/0PoUe0W9IAk
 ### How to Create Agents (Section 7 Creating Your Agents)

 #### Import the Agent
 Two Agents are included in the VAIF asset.
 The 3D object files (.fbx) of these agents can be found in: Assets > Resources > _Agent > Laura.fbx or Taema.fbx.
 To customize any of the agents, you can modify the materials of the model to change the agent's appearance in hair or clothes.
 #### Add the Managers
+*We strongly recommend scene designers to utilize prefabs as this step can take several hours.*<br/>
 Your Agent will be composed of several managers.
 Depending on the goal of your application you may want to add all managers, or omit some managers depending on which features you would like to include. <br/>
 Tutorial Video: _to come soon_

 ## The ExampleScene
-Included in the downloadable package on Unity is an example scene in Unity called ExampleScene.
-This Unity scene contains an example of the different types of events to create.
-You may have to convert this project to a different version of Unity, since it is set for Unity 2017.3.1f1.
+Included in the downloadable package are two example scenes:
+* `ExampleScene` is an example scene that contains an example of the different types of events designers can create in VAIF.
+You may have to convert this project to a different version of Unity, since it is set for Unity 2017.3.1f1
+* `TTS Demo` is an example scene that shows a small interaction with a single agent (Laura).
+This scene was developed using Unity 2019.3.0f6 and might also need to be converted.
+To use the TTS tool, you must purchase the [RT Voice Pro](https://assetstore.unity.com/packages/tools/audio/rt-voice-pro-41068) asset on the Unity Asset Store.